Check-in

 Cornwall

-Marazion is a coastal town within Cornwall, known as the gateway to the enchanting castle and island fortress of St Michael's Mount.
-Within the town you will find a sandy beach with watersports opportunities including windsurfing, kite-surfing and...
+Marazion is the gateway to the enchanting castle and island fortress of St Michael's Mount.
+The ideal location for family holidays with large sandy beaches and a popular destination for watersports including windsurfing, paddle-boarding,...

 From